edeuxk/streamlabs/README.md

 Bonus
 =============
--[x] 10.
-The SV webapp is mobile responsive and setup as a PWA Mobile responsive OK // PWA not sure.
+10. The SV webapp is mobile responsive and setup as a PWA Mobile responsive OK // PWA not sure.
 7 - 8 - 9 - 11 - 12.
 No, I did not had time.